Diffuse Maxwellian illumination for safe wide-field retinal Doppler holography: Discussion

 \section{Discussion}

-In the absence of diffuser (Fig.~\ref{fig_nodiffdistrib}), the illumination pattern in the neighborhood of the beam focal plane has a very energetic central bright spot (hot spot, Fig.~\ref{fig_nodiffdistrib}) that should be removed to comply with both ISO and ANSI exposure safety norms.
-The use of an engineered diffuser that scatters all the input laser beam and filters non-diffracted light (Fig.~\ref{fig_diffdistrib}) has several benefits : the issue of the presence of a hot spot is alleviated and the cornea-to-eyepiece distance can be reduced to increase the lateral field of view of the reconstructed eye fundus image.
-The field of view of the eye fundus image for a given iris aperture is much wider with than without diffuser, as shown in Fig.~\ref{fig_DopplerImagesVsConfig}.\\
+In the absence of a diffuser (Fig.~\ref{fig_nodiffdistrib}), the illumination pattern near the beam focal plane contains a high-irradiance central hot spot.
+This localized irradiance concentration restricts the range of safe anterior-segment positioning and limits the use of Maxwellian-view illumination for wide-field retinal holography.
+Inserting an engineered diffuser spreads the input laser beam and filters the non-diffracted component, producing a broader and more homogeneous illumination distribution (Fig.~\ref{fig_diffdistrib}).
+As a result, the cornea--eyepiece distance can be reduced, increasing the reconstructed retinal field of view while avoiding the localized hot spot.